Hurricane Irma Track Has Made a Shift

-Columbia, SC (WLTX) - Hurricane Irma's track keeps shifting Wednesday, as the storm remains a major threat for much of the southeastern United States
+Columbia, SC (WLTX) - Hurricane Irma's track keeps shifting, and that could mean a greater risk to the state of South Carolina by early next week.

 Irma remains a Category 5 storm, the highest level on the scale that measures a tropical cyclone's intensity.
 In short: this is as powerful as a hurricane gets.
 In fact, it's one of the strongest ever in the Atlantic.